tungbq/cmd/README.md

 # Check the status of your working directory
 git status

-# Add all changes to the staging area
+# Add changes to the staging area
 git add .
+git add file_name1 file_name2 folder_name1

 # Commit changes with a message
 git commit -m "Your commit message"